 A properly conducted knowledge management process in an organization is, on the one hand, an effective way of securing business continuity, and, on the other, an extremely valuable tool to increase employee involvement.
 It allows businesses to create experts in the company.
 It gives employees the feeling that they are important parts of the organization, that they are listened to, and that their knowledge and experience are essential for the management.
 There is no need to convince anyone about how important and, at the same time, difficult it is to influence the level of employee involvement.
 Is it worth it?
 At this point, the words of Richard Branson seem suitable: “Clients do not come first.
 Employees come first.
 If you take care of your employees, they will take care of the clients.”*

 - Stimulating growth and innovation

 The main goal of most companies is to improve financial performance, but the task becomes more difficult the higher the level of competition on the market.
 In such situations in particular, effective knowledge management allows businesses to grow and, at the same time, stimulate innovation.
-Without access to a central knowledge base, effective methods of sharing experience, or an appropriate organizational culture, this task would be much more difficult.
+Without access to a central knowledge base, effective methods of corporate knowledge sharing, or an appropriate organizational culture, this task would be much more difficult.

 How to transfer knowledge within an organization?

 The effective transfer of knowledge in an organization requires, above all, time, people, and appropriate channels of dissemination.
 It is also necessary to create an appropriate organizational culture within the enterprise, supporting mutual trust, encouraging cooperation, and promoting active staff involvement in the process.